simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 console.log(document.all.length); // 0
 ```

-Finally, turns out that in all modern browsers we can manipulate the `document.all` object and the DOM tree such that `document.all` becomes an arbitrary falsy, empty, HTMLAllCollection object that can have arbitrary properties set by javascript or arbitrary named properties set using common DOM clobbering techniques.
+Finally, **turns out that in all modern browsers we can manipulate the `document.all` object and the DOM tree such that `document.all` becomes an arbitrary falsy, empty, HTMLAllCollection object that can have arbitrary properties** set by javascript or arbitrary named properties set using common DOM clobbering techniques.
 And it's even callable!

 ## CSS Exfiltration
 At this point, the challenge is pretty much solved.
-Based on that we can achieve CSS injection on the challenge page by passing the crafted `document.all` object with our custom getters to the content script, with a `css` property containing our `@-moz-document` rules to match the flag, and by also passing a `origin: "USER"` property such that `@-moz-document` rules are actually enabled and a `target: { tabId: ... }` property to specify the tab to apply the CSS to (the flag tab will always have `tabId = 1` in the bot).
+From there, we can achieve CSS injection on the challenge page by passing the crafted `document.all` object with our custom getters to the content script, with a `css` property containing our `@-moz-document` rules to match the flag, and by also passing an `origin: "USER"` property such that `@-moz-document` rules are actually enabled and a `target: { tabId: ... }` property to specify the tab to apply the CSS to (the flag tab will always have `tabId = 1` during the bot visit).
-Since I was lenient and put the whole flag in the URL instead of a runtime generated token, you could have even manually exfiltrated the flag by matching each character with multiple reports, but it could have been a bit painful since the the flag is 64 chars long.
+Since I was lenient and put the whole flag in the URL instead of a runtime generated token, you could have even manually exfiltrated the flag by matching each character with multiple reports, but it could have been a bit painful since the flag is 64 chars long.

-**My final exploit, instead, implements a one-shot solver playing around the CSS selectors Specificity algorithm**: since we will have multiple different `@-moz-document` rules, each one of them trying to match a different probe, e.g. `http://127.0.0.1/?flag?space{a`, `http://127.0.0.1/?flag?space{b`, `http://127.0.0.1/?flag?space{aa`, etc.
+**My final exploit, instead, implements a one-shot solver by playing around with the CSS selectors Specificity algorithm**: since we will have multiple different `@-moz-document` rules, each one of them trying to match a different probe, e.g. `http://127.0.0.1/?flag?space{a`, `http://127.0.0.1/?flag?space{b`, `http://127.0.0.1/?flag?space{aa`, etc.
-The problem in having this many same rules, each one of them specifying a slightly different selector and trying to set the `background-image` attribute, will incour into a Specificity conflict and only the most specific rules "wins" the assigment.
-Only 1 exfiltration request will be triggered.
+The problem in having this many same rules, each one of them specifying a slightly different selector and trying to set the `background-image` attribute, will incur into a **Specificity conflict** and only the most specific rules "wins" the assignment.
+Therefore, only 1 exfiltration request will be triggered.
 I bypassed this restriction with the following payload generation:
 ```js
 let knownFlag = "space{";